Ulises-Rosas/DNA-Barcodes-BasicMetrics/README.md

 # Basic metrics of DNA barcodes

-Characterization of DNA barcode reference library depends on comprehensive analysis of K2P distance matrices.
-Estimates of Barcoding Gap or Neighbor species are inferred from these kind of matrices.
-Therefore,
+Strategies of species detection, and even delimitation, using genetic characters are mostly build on the analysis of DNA markers called DNA barcodes.
+DNA barcoding have demonstrated Resolution of identification and delmitation both at local and regional if optimal referece libray are build.
+Notwithstanding, characterization of DNA barcode reference library depends on comprehensive analysis of K2P (i.e. Kimura 2-parameter model) distance matrices.
+Estimates of **Barcoding Gap** or **Neighbor species** are inferred from these kind of matrices.
+Therefore, data exploration of these matrices is a stepping tone process

+Several Programs with graphical interfaz such as *MEGA* produce distance matrices as outcomes.
+Then, downstream procedures, however, do not rely   ,but rather outside of these programs interfaz are traditionally involved in the pipeline.
+Prone to errors

+Neighbor or barcoding gap, it is not handled and it should invert too much code in R. Exploratory data.
+Data requiere to plot information.
+Little is know about tat program

+R packages can represent a good represent a good option to handled sistematically large set of sequence information.
+Currently there are packages which provide information of barcodes (e.g _Spider_ package), however its demand you prior knowlegde in command R. The user experience will depend

+, variability function is presented using base function and *Ape* package in R, using as input only fasta equences with formated names.
+The aim objective is obtain data quicklier to explore your barcodes and in turn, characterize your refernce library

+## Installation and

+## Sequence name